 We love to travel but are frustrated with the lack of affordable options for camping in Ontario.
 We retired June 30 2017 and have been travelling ever since.
 We found Boondockers Welcome a valuable tool for us and we are hooked on Boondocking.

 We are self reliant and with our solar panel are pretty self sufficient.

 I recently got my advanced HAM radio license (VA3LHX) and look forward to learning more about it as we travel.

 I love to cook both indoors and out.
 Have recently gone back to cooking with charcoal while camping.
 I am fairly mechanical and have a background in electronics.
 I have been playing with solar panels and chargers for several years and love doing mods on my rv's.
 Rose Ann is an avid gardener and loves to take the photographs on our trips.

-We have Abbey, a five year old Bichon and King Charles Spaniel mix.
+We have Abbey, a seven year old Bichon and King Charles Spaniel mix.
 She loves to travel and loves all people, especially children and is great with other dogs and cats.

 Larry & Rose Ann were escaping the cold in Canada, but we were just as cold in Ohio!
 They arrived after a long drive in crummy weather, and settled for the night.
 Off early seeking warmer temperatures (or at least above freezing)!
 Wish we were headed that way too.
 Fine guests - welcome anytime!